31 Xian2 咸

-Xian forms after the top line of trigram Qian (perseverance, heaven), a pure masculine trigram, descends to the top position of trigram Kun (submissiveness, earth), a pure feminine trigram creating trigram Gen, the youngest son, and the top line of trigram Kun ascends to the top position of trigram Qian creating trigram Dui, the youngest daughter.
+Xian forms after the top line of trigram Qian2 (perseverance, heaven), a pure masculine trigram, descends to the top position of trigram Kun1 (submissiveness, earth), a pure feminine trigram creating trigram Gen, the youngest son, and the top line of trigram Kun1 ascends to the top position of trigram Qian2 creating trigram Dui, the youngest daughter.
 After masculinity and femininity have intersected and Qi (氣 the invisible power circulating within the human body and Nature) is circling, each masculine and feminine line of trigram Gen and Dui at the correlation position start to communicate with each other.
 In this way the telepathy and influence are created.

 The inner hexagram of Xian is Gou (44), to meet unexpectedly, which explains that Xian cannot be intentionally achieved.
 Its changing hexagram Sun (41), to diminish, advises people to lessen their desire.

-Text: Xian (telepathy), (which will create) smooth progress; it is advantageous (or appropriate) to persist; it is auspicious to marry the female.
+Xian (telepathy): It will create smooth progress; it is advantageous (or appropriate) to persist; to marry (取) a maiden is auspicious.

-Commentary on the text: Xian, (signifying) arousing feelings or passions (感).
-(The one of) tenderness ascends, while (the one of) rigidity descends; two Qis have telepathy (or influence) by which to communicate with each other (or to commit to each other).
-(The norm of hexagram Xian is) to stop (as the lower trigram Gen does with self-restraint) and then (the upper trigram Dui to express) joy; the male stays below the female (in a state of telepathy with her).
-Therefore it will progress smoothly, and it is advantageous (or appropriate) to persist, and it is auspicious to marry the female.
-Heaven and earth have telepathy, and then all life arises.
-The sage influences the hearts of people, and then the world becomes peaceful.
-By observing that which creates telepathy (or influence), the sentiment of Heaven and earth as well as the whole of creation can be seen.
+Commentary on the text: Xian: It signifies arousing feelings or passions (感).
+The one of tenderness ascends, while the one of rigidity descends; two Qis have telepathy (or influence) by which to communicate with each other (or, to commit to each other).
+The norm of hexagram Xian is to stop (as the lower trigram Gen behaves itself with self-restraint) and then joy (as expressed by the upper trigram Dui); the male stays below the female in a state of telepathy with her.
+Therefore it will progress smoothly, and it is advantageous (or appropriate) to persist, and to marry a maiden is auspicious.
+Heavens and earth have telepathy; then all life arises.
+The sage influences the hearts of people; then the world becomes peaceful.
+By observing that which creates telepathy (or influence), the sentiment of Heaven and earth as well as the whole of Creation can be seen.

 Hexagram Xian is presented as trigram Gen, the youngest son, stays below while trigram Dui, the youngest daughter, stays above, like a male approaching a female.
 But trigram Gen stops before it reaches trigram Dui, and trigram Dui expresses joy.
 Though they live without physical interaction, each masculine and feminine line correlate with one another, by which telepathy occurs.

-The mountain provides the marsh with an environment in which to form.
+The summit of mountain sinks providing the marsh with an environment in which to form.
 In return, the marsh provides the mountain with various forms of life.
-A gentleman behaves like the mountain, lenient and humble in accepting others, i.e. by means of mental inspiration.
+A gentleman should behave like the mountain (and the saint as well), humble and lenient in accepting others.
+Through mental inspiration they interact with each other.

-From hexagrams Qian and Kun, Xian inherits the virtues of smooth progress, advantage and persistence (expressed in the form of persistence bringing forth benefit), but excludes that of origination (i.e. creativity).
+From hexagrams Qian2 and Kun1, Xian inherits the virtues of smooth progress, advantage and persistence (expressed in the form of persistence bringing forth benefit), but excludes that of origination (i.e. creativity).
 Therefore, telepathy must be natural rather than artificial.

 Its internal hexagram Gou (44), to meet (unexpectedly), suggests dissipation and adultery between male and female, which might explain the instinct or the latent crisis of telepathy.
 If all the lines of hexagram Xian are activated and change, the hexagram will become Sun (41), to diminish, which advises people to control emotion and desire.